Letting Trajectories Spread: Quality-Preserving Control for Diverse Flow Matching: Related work

-\textbf{Training-Time Diversity Enhancement} \quad One line of work enhances diversity during training, often inspired by reinforcement learning.
+\textbf{Training-Time Diversity Enhancement.} One line of work enhances diversity during training, often inspired by reinforcement learning.
 For instance, \citet{miao2024training} proposes a framework that employs a reward model to score the diversity of generated images.
 However, this method's effectiveness hinges on a pre-defined reference distribution of real images, a requirement that can be impractical to satisfy and limits the approach's generality.
 Other methods frame the reverse sampling process as a multi-step Markov Decision Process and apply policy gradient optimization to the entire sampling trajectory \citep{zhang2024large, black2023training, mcallister2025flow}.
 While powerful, this web-scale training paradigm is not only computationally prohibitive, but its effectiveness is also highly sensitive to the specific dataset and training parameters.
 Our work is therefore situated within the more practical and versatile paradigm of training-free, inference-time enhancement.

-\textbf{Inference-Time Diversity: Sampling Strategies vs. Gradient-Based Guidance} \quad Inference-time methods for diversity enhancement can be broadly categorized into two paradigms: sampling strategies and gradient-based guidance.
+\textbf{Inference-Time Diversity: Sampling Strategies vs. Gradient-Based Guidance.} Inference-time methods for diversity enhancement can be broadly categorized into two paradigms: sampling strategies and gradient-based guidance.
 The first class indirectly broadens exploration by modifying the sampling process.
 For instance, \citet{sehwag2022generating} proposes biasing sampling toward low-density regions of the data manifold, which may lead to a distribution shift.
 Building on this idea, Condition-annealed diffusion sampling (CADS) dynamically anneals the conditioning signal to encourage exploration in early sampling stages \citep{sadat2023cads}.
 Unlike the scheduling-based CADS, whose performance can be highly dependent on the precise schedule and scale of the injected noise, our method introduces noise strictly in the subspace orthogonal to the base flow velocity.
 This quality-preserving design makes our method far less dependent on the injection schedule and thus more robust across CFG scales.
+Another related method, adaptive projected guidance (APG)~\citep{sadat2024eliminating}, also uses an orthogonal projection form, but for a different purpose: it decomposes the classifier-free guidance update to reduce oversaturation and improve quality under strong guidance.
+In contrast, OSCAR derives its guidance from a set-level feature-volume objective over predicted endpoints, and uses orthogonal projection as a fidelity safeguard to prevent the diversity-inducing control from interfering with the base flow direction.